cdapio/cdap-apps/TwitterSentiment/README.rst

    * - ``disable.public``
      - Specify any value for this key in order to disable the source flowlet ``TweetCollector``.
    * - ``oauth.consumerKey``
-     - Use the value shown under "Application Settings" -> "API key" from the `Twitter Configuration`_ setup.
+     - Use the value shown under "Application Settings" -> "API key" from Twitter Configuration
    * - ``oauth.consumerSecret``
-     - Use the value shown under "Application Settings" -> "API secret" from the `Twitter Configuration`_ setup.
+     - Use the value shown under "Application Settings" -> "API secret" from Twitter Configuration
    * - ``oauth.accessToken``
-     - Use the value shown under "Your access token" -> "Access token" from the `Twitter Configuration`_ setup.
+     - Use the value shown under "Your access token" -> "Access token" from Twitter Configuration
    * - ``oauth.accessTokenSecret``
-     - Use the value shown under "Your access token" -> "Access token secret" from the `Twitter Configuration`_ setup.
+     - Use the value shown under "Your access token" -> "Access token secret" from Twitter Configuration

 License